enkidevs/seapig/README.md

 </Main>
 ```

-The `seapig` also accumulates any unidentified children into the `rest` property.
+The `seapig` also accumulates any unidentified children into the `rest` array.

 ```jsx
 import seapig, { OPTIONAL, REQUIRED } from 'seapig'